DannyDMA/Docker_Apache/README.md

-# Apache Webserver Containerization
+# Apache Webserver Containerization Project
-# PROJECT

 This project demonstrates how to containerize an Apache web server using **Docker**, upload the image to **Docker Hub**, and allow others to pull and run it.

 # Steps